 Taxi companies specializing in airport transportation could use the Nexus to transport people and charge a premium fare for this service.
 It could also be used by airlines or travel agencies to gain a competitive advantage over other companies.

-The Nexus concept was developed in collaboration with Ashish Thulkar, an Industrial Designer from Bangalore, India.
+The Nexus concept was developed in September 2016 by Charles Bombardier in collaboration with Ashish Thulkar, an Industrial Designer from Bangalore, India.
 Ashish graduated with a master’s degree in design from the Indian Institute of Science in 2014.
 He currently works as a freelance vehicle designer in India.
 He also created the Drone Tower concept and the Tridika people mover.